 Therefore, in this article, we would like to review our Top 5 picks for the best patellar tendon straps.
 These can all be used for conditions like jumper’s knee, and even though the basic design among all five is quite similar, there are some subtle differences worth noting that could make a difference in your selection.
 We’ll try to keep it brief, sticking to the main points that really matter, including some practical considerations.

-Top 5 Best Patellar Tendon Straps for Patellar Tendonitis
+Our Top Choices for Best Patellar Tendon Straps